Livshitz/figma-to-json/README.md

 2. Open the **Code** panel (right sidebar)
 3. Choose the plugin from the code generation options
 4. View the generated JSON output

+**Note**: The plugin works in two modes:
+- **Plugin UI Mode**: Full-featured export with UI controls and error handling
+- **Code Generation Mode**: Quick export through Figma's code panel

+### Error Handling & Debugging

+If the plugin encounters an error while processing a node:

+1. **Error Display**: An error message will appear in the plugin UI
+2. **Copy Error Details**: Click "Copy Error Details" to get technical error information
+3. **Copy Node Data**: Click "Copy Node Data" to get the problematic node's structure
+4. **Report Issues**: Use the copied data to report issues for debugging

+This feature helps developers troubleshoot specific nodes that cause crashes and provides detailed debugging information.

 ## 🏗️ Development